CIMR-Algos/L2SSS/README.md

-# ATBD Template
+# CIMR Level-2 Sea Surface Salinity ATBD
-A JupyterBook template for CIMR DEVALGO ATBDs

 ## Fetch and read the book
 If you just want to download the repo and read the book (not building it):